kevinzhuang01/srp_2025/_profiles/clementbosomtwe.md

   Computer Science; Electrical, Electronic, and Information Engineering; Informatics, Analytics and Information Science; Performance Evaluation and Benchmarking; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: I am eager to participate in the Sustainable Research Pathways program to engage with the NSF NAIRR projects, aligning with Sustainable Horizons Institute's mission to foster inclusive science and technology ecosystems that value diverse voices.
+As a Ghanaian student in the U.S., I have witnessed how unreliable digital systems hinder progress in developing regions, motivating me to build sustainable connections through this program.
+I hope to gain hands-on experience in AI research during the summer project, develop career skills through community activities, and expand my network with mentors and peers from varied backgrounds.
+This will enhance my ability to contribute to innovative, robust solutions in cybersecurity and software engineering, while inspiring underrepresented communities in STEM.
+Ultimately, I seek to thrive in an environment where everyone is welcome, driving technological advancements that benefit global societies.
 image: "/assets/images/pictures/clement_bosomtwe.jpg"
 ---